Michaelangel007/apple2_games_disassembly_project/C/Conan/README.md

 * Level 8 is the end won screen
 * Levels 1 - 7 are playable

-Each of the 7 playable levels have 4 unique death messages (!):
+Each of the 7 playable levels have 4 unique death messages (!) for a whopping 28 unique death messages & artwork:

 * ![Conan Level 1a](pics/conan_death_10.png)
 * ![Conan Level 1b](pics/conan_death_11.png)